128technology/docs/docs/concepts_ssr_idp.md

 ## How It Works

-The following IDP profiles are available to apply the necessary policy enforcement on services.
+The following IDP profiles apply the necessary policy enforcement on services.

 - **Standard** - The **Standard** profile is the default and represents a set of IDP signatures and rules recommended by Juniper.
 Each type and severity of attack has a Juniper-defined action that is enforced when an attack is detected.